eunseokim323/Task2_Eunseo/README.md

 # Task2_Eunseo

+- Scene name "Task2" is the task that i have wokred on

-#Press the w,a,s,d and spacebar button to move the character
+- Press the w,a,s,d and spacebar button to move the character

-#When you eat the coin and the information appears, press the "F" button to see the next message.
+- When you eat the coin and the information appears, press the "F" button to see the next message.